 And even Zeqr’s own international business report has found that 50% of small businesses are lacking essential digital skills required to grow their companies, with SEO and social media expertise being top of the list.

 However, for small businesses this is easier said than done, as training resources are time consuming and can be pretty expensive.
 Fortunately, there are flexible online routes available, which don’t involve bringing in an expensive, fixed-rate, external consultant to the workplace.

 Thanks to the digital revolution, online training is easily accessible and can be sourced in small chunks, ensuring small business owners and individuals pay only for what is required, tailoring training packages or consultation requests to specific business needs.

-Whether you are exploring employee training options, or are an individual looking to learn new skills to be eligible for particular roles, access to knowledge is no longer limited.
-From a Digital Marketing consultation session with Erwan Derlyn, to classes on skyrocketing your SEO skills with Lukasz Zelezny, Zeqr has a wide range of digital Xperts eager to share their insight and knowledge.
+Whether you are exploring employee training options, or are an individual looking to learn new digitals skills to be eligible for particular roles, access to knowledge is no longer limited.

-To find the right Xpert for your needs, explore Zeqr’s full range of consultants here.
+To find the right Xpert for your needs, make sure to visit Zeqr’s search page.